Stop defending the original beach plan

 These district pages carry the most useful geographic context for this specific Mykonos decision.

-The town-first lane for walkable nights, sharper dinners, and the version of Mykonos that feels easiest to use on a short first trip.
+The town-first choice for walkable nights, sharper dinners, and the version of Mykonos that feels easiest to use on a short first trip.

 Best for:First visits, dinner-led nights, and travelers who want Mykonos to feel coherent before it feels glamorous.

-Old PortThe harbor-side Mykonos lane for classic sunset atmosphere, older-town texture, and easier access to the Little Venice edge.
+Old PortThe harbor-side Mykonos choice for classic sunset atmosphere, older-town texture, and easier access to the Little Venice edge.

 Best for:Sunset dinners, harbor-side stays, and travelers who want a softer old-town route instead of the louder inland Chora spine.

-TagooThe design-and-hotel lane for travelers who want the stay itself to matter, with easier access to town than a full beach-resort base.
+Port BeltThe hotel-and-arrival choice for travelers who want the stay itself to matter, with easier access to town and the port corridor than a full beach-resort base.

-Best for:Statement stays, stronger hotel identity, and travelers who still want Chora in the mix without sleeping in its tightest center.
+Best for:Statement stays, port-aware arrivals, stronger hotel identity, and travelers who still want Chora in the mix without sleeping in its tightest center.

 These are not random listings.
 They are the businesses most likely to help once the answer on this page becomes actionable.